Raudius/files_scripts/docs/Functions.md

 ```
 ### get_activity

-`get_activity(object): Event[]`
+`get_activity(object Node): Event[]`

 Returns a table of activity data for the given object.
-Currently only `File` objects may be used for retrieving activity.
+Currently, only `Node` objects may be used for retrieving activity.

 If the activity app is not installed or enabled, this function returns an empty table.